WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 ### Fast loops

-A great example of the benefit of JIT compilation is Julia's fast loops, which require no vectorization (unlike Python, where loops are painfully slow unless vectorized in numpy).
+A great example of the benefit of JIT compilation is Julia's fast loops, which require no vectorisation (unlike Python, where loops are painfully slow unless vectorised in numpy).
 Simply write out the loops you need and the compiler will handle the execution.
-That said, Julia does have vectorization macros which can allow for neater code.
+That said, Julia does have vectorisation macros which can allow for neater code.
 For example, to add one to the array `A::Vector{Int}`{:.language-julia .highlight},